Performance Optimization - 6.5 [Foreign key association] Inner join syntax

-Performance Optimization - 6.3 [Foreign key association] Foreign key sequence-numberization
+Performance Optimization - 6.4 [Foreign key association] Time key

-We know that the foreign key of the fact table does not always have a corresponding dimension table record, and there may be invalid value.
-In this situation, we will take a very common action: delete this fact table record if no corresponding dimension table record is found for the foreign key; on the contrary, do the addressization association.
-This action is called inner join.
+We know that the foreign key of fact table does not always have corresponding dimension table record, and there may be invalid value.
+A common practice is: if no corresponding dimension table record is found for the foreign key, delete the fact table record; if a corresponding record is found, perform addressization and association, which is called inner join.

 SPL provides the inner join syntax for cursors: